Ōtara locals back petition against new KFC

 Many people in Ōtara work long hours, making KFC a quick and easy dinner option, especially for those with kids, said Collins.

-Dr Mark Arbuckle, of Ōtara Christian Health Centre, said one answer is to raise wages so people don't have to work such long hours and have more time to prepare food.
+Dr Mark Arbuckle, of Ōtara Christian Health Centre, said one answer was to raise wages so people don't have to work such long hours and have more time to prepare food.

 "The availability of fast-food outlets, and the same with liquor outlets, they are targeting communities that go for an option that suits their ability to get food.
-It's a bit of a downward spiral," he said.
+It's a bit of a downward spiral.

 "Not a great idea at all."

-"It's been a problem for a long time, and this is [going to] sort of aggravate that problem," he said.
+"It's been a problem for a long time, and this is [going to] sort of aggravate that problem.

 "It really just adds to the problem that we are trying to address in this community.
 There is a big McDonald's that is already dealing out takeaway food that's not good for the community, so the last thing we need is another chain that people can go to."